 “It contemplates network mesh redundancy to avoid single points of failure, both on the subsea and terrestrial sections, through new backhaul routes with geographically diverse paths between the cable stations and GlobeNet’s points of presence,” adds Falzoni.

 Overall, Malbec connects GlobeNet’s existing landing station in Rio de Janeiro to São Paulo via a landing point in the nearby municipality of Praia Grande.
 From there, it links to Buenos Aires via a landing point in Las Toninas, a coastal town southeast of the Argentinean capital.

 “In Brazil, the new subsea route between the cities of Rio de Janeiro and São Paulo will boost performance and reduce latency for our customers,” says Falzoni.

-“Moreover, in Brazil, Malbec provides a new subsea route between the cities of Rio de Janeiro and São Paulo, and offers a direct connection to Fortaleza, in the northeast of Brazil, where our Internet Exchange hosts more than 300 peering networks, manages over 1Tbps of traffic and serves over 50 million people in that region,” continues Falzoni.
+“Moreover, in Brazil, Malbec provides a new subsea route between the cities of Rio de Janeiro and São Paulo, and offers a direct connection to Fortaleza, in the northeast of Brazil, where our internet exchange hosts more than 300 peering networks, manages over 1Tbps of traffic and serves more than 50 million people in that region,” continues Falzoni.